Primary Woodblock-Printed Signature and Seal Markings

 All of the inks used were thin, and earlier impressions may be seen through the translucent later ones.

-As in the example above, toning of the paper may modify the look of some of the pigments, and the medium gray may appear to be brown since the discoloration of the paper shows through.
+Also, as in the example above, toning of the paper can make what is actually medium gray appear to be brown since the discoloration of the paper shows through.

 Otherwise all copies of SP1 once looked much like this copy, and there are no different-color morphs of this design.